Kuuuube/Artisan_Stock_Checker/docs/discord_webhook_script.md

 2. Open `config.cfg` and add your discord webhook url for `fallback_url = `.
 The fallback url is always required even if all size urls are present.

+    Optional webhooks:

-    Optionally, add multiple webhook urls to the different sizes (`s_url`, `m_url`, ...) to send to separate webhooks for pads of the specified size.
+    Add multiple webhook urls to the different sizes (`s_url`, `m_url`, ...) to send to separate webhooks for pads of the specified size.

+    Set `uptime_url` to receive notifications when the bot starts, a batch completes, or a critical error is hit.

 3. Edit `content = ` to configure the message content you want to send when a mousepad goes from out of stock to in stock.